 This course covers discovery experiences in science, math, and social studies.
 Emphasis is placed on developing concepts for each area and encouraging young children to explore, discover, and construct concepts.
 Upon completion, students should be able to discuss the discovery approach to teaching, explain major concepts in each area, and plan appropriate experiences for children.
+This course may satisfy a major course for the Birth-Kindergarten Education Major at Catawba College.

-Prerequisites: RED 090 or appropriate placement score (Local)
+Prerequisites: RED 090 or appropriate placement score or ENG 111 (Local)